onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
     :id: R-88482
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** use REST using HTTPS delivery of plain text JSON for moderate sized asynchronous data sets, and for high volume data sets when feasible.
+    The VNF or PNF **SHOULD** use REST using HTTPS delivery of plain text JSON for moderate sized asynchronous data sets, and for high volume data sets when feasible.

 .. req::
     :id: R-84879
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** have the capability of maintaining a primary and backup DNS name (URL) for connecting to ONAP collectors, with the ability to switch between addresses based on conditions defined by policy such as time-outs, and buffering to store messages until they can be delivered.
-At its discretion, the service provider may choose to populate only one collector address for a xNF.
-In this case, the network will promptly resolve connectivity problems caused by a collector or network failure transparently to the xNF.
+    The VNF or PNF **MUST** have the capability of maintaining a primary and backup DNS name (URL) for connecting to ONAP collectors, with the ability to switch between addresses based on conditions defined by policy such as time-outs, and buffering to store messages until they can be delivered.
+At its discretion, the service provider may choose to populate only one collector address for a VNF or PNF.
+In this case, the network will promptly resolve connectivity problems caused by a collector or network failure transparently to the VNF or PNF.

 .. req::
     :id: R-81777
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** be configured with initial address(es) to use at deployment time.
-Subsequently, address(es) may be changed through ONAP-defined policies delivered from ONAP to the xNF using PUTs to a RESTful API, in the same manner that other controls over data reporting will be controlled by policy.
+    The VNF or PNF **MUST** be configured with initial address(es) to use at deployment time.
+Subsequently, address(es) may be changed through ONAP-defined policies delivered from ONAP to the VNF or PNF using PUTs to a RESTful API, in the same manner that other controls over data reporting will be controlled by policy.

 .. req::
     :id: R-08312
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MAY

-    The xNF **MAY** use another option which is expected to include REST delivery of binary encoded data sets.
+    The VNF or PNF **MAY** use another option which is expected to include REST delivery of binary encoded data sets.

 .. req::
     :id: R-79412
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MAY

-    The xNF **MAY** use another option which is expected to include TCP for high volume streaming asynchronous data sets and for other high volume data sets.
+    The VNF or PNF **MAY** use another option which is expected to include TCP for high volume streaming asynchronous data sets and for other high volume data sets.
 TCP delivery can be used for either JSON or binary encoded data sets.

 .. req::
     :id: R-01033
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MAY

-    The xNF **MAY** use another option which is expected to include SFTP for asynchronous bulk files, such as bulk files that contain large volumes of data collected over a long time interval or data collected across many xNFs.
+    The VNF or PNF **MAY** use another option which is expected to include SFTP for asynchronous bulk files, such as bulk files that contain large volumes of data collected over a long time interval or data collected across many VNFs or PNFs.
 (Preferred is to reorganize the data into more frequent or more focused data sets, and deliver these by REST or TCP as appropriate.)

 .. req::
     :id: R-63229
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MAY

-    The xNF **MAY** use another option which is expected to include REST for synchronous data, using RESTCONF (e.g., for xNF state polling).
+    The VNF or PNF **MAY** use another option which is expected to include REST for synchronous data, using RESTCONF (e.g., for VNF or PNF state polling).

 .. req::
     :id: R-03070
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST**, by ONAP Policy, provide the ONAP addresses as data destinations for each xNF, and may be changed by Policy while the xNF is in operation.
-We expect the xNF to be capable of redirecting traffic to changed destinations with no loss of data, for example from one REST URL to another, or from one TCP host and port to another.
+    The VNF or PNF **MUST**, by ONAP Policy, provide the ONAP addresses as data destinations for each VNF or PNF, and may be changed by Policy while the VNF or PNF is in operation.
+We expect the VNF or PNF to be capable of redirecting traffic to changed destinations with no loss of data, for example from one REST URL to another, or from one TCP host and port to another.